tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 It also has arrays, callables and any user define classes or interfaces which are all also types.

-Being a dynamically typed language means that a variable or function arguement can contain any type at any time (this also goes for function return types):
+Being a dynamically typed language means that a variable or function argument can contain any type at any time (this also goes for function return types):

 ```php